Priya-Rathor/CustomerSupportTicketClassifier/README.md

 - Add visualization dashboards
 - Implement user authentication

-## 📝 License

-This project is created for educational and demonstration purposes.

 ## 🤝 Contributing

 Feel free to fork this project and submit improvements!

-## 📞 Support

-If you encounter any issues or have questions:
-1. Check the troubleshooting section above
-2. Review the example tickets and file formats
-3. Ensure all dependencies are installed correctly

 ---

 **Built with ❤️ using Python, Gradio, and Machine Learning**

-*© 2024 - AI Assignment by Vijayi WFH Technologies*